ckelly27/DSC599_Capstone/README.md

 ![grad cam prediction explanation](figures/grad_cam.png)

 #### Simple Model Chameleon Benchmark
-Testing on the Chameleon dataset demonstrated that while the model generalizes somewhat to unseen generative styles, additional fine-tuning and data augmentation are needed for robustness.
+Testing on the Chameleon dataset demonstrated that while the model exhibits poor generalization to unseen generative styles.
+The results show that the simple model often mistook ai-generated images for authentic ones, achieving a recall of 0.26 for the ai-generated class.

 | Class   | Precision | Recall | F1-Score | Support |
 |---------|-----------|--------|----------|---------|